 2020 St. Amant Winery, Marian's Vineyard ($35)—Classic bottling from the Fry family's venerated 1901 planting, yielding a full, fleshy, broad style of Zinfandel with an almost cornucopian fruit and spice intensity, solidified by a sturdy core of tannin.

 2019 Markus Wine Co.
-"Essenzo" ($39)—Deep, purplish red, full bodied blend (77% Zinfandel/18% Petite Sirah/5% Syrah) coming across as layered and velvety with almost decadent, liqueur-like intensity of black cherry and plum.
+"Essenzo" ($39)—Deep, purplish red, full-bodied blend (77% Zinfandel/18% Petite Sirah/5% Syrah) coming across as layered and velvety with the almost decadent, liqueur-like intensity of black cherry and plum.